 Compassion in Action

-A best-selling 40-minute video shows volunteers and lay caregivers how to approach emotionally sensitive situations with confidence.
+A best-selling 40-minute video shows volunteers and family caregivers how to approach emotionally sensitive situations with confidence.

-A 43-minute video shows how to turn difficult conversations into learning conversations, identify 3-layers of a conversation, and recognize the choice-points when conversations can turn around.
+A 43-minute video shows how to turn difficult conversations into discovery conversations, by identifying three layers of a conversation and recognizing the choice-points when interactions can turn around.